The Student News Site of Edmond North High School

 HEARTBREAK AND HOPE

-The magnitude of the fires could be felt from 35.1 miles away from Maui, a 52 minute drive, and Maui residents continued to feel the effects.
+The magnitude of the fires could be felt from 35.1 miles away from Maui, a 52-minute drive, and Maui residents continued to feel the effects.
 For Daisy Rain Austin, most of her daily life and functions rely on the Hawaiian Government and resources around the island.
 Her family is getting food from different hubs, and she is currently sleeping in the living room of a condo.

 More than 1900 families are relying on the shelter hotels, run by the Red Cross.
-Another option would be the 250 AirBNB rentals opened by Hawaii DHS, which they are allowed to stay at for up to 21 days.
+Another option would be the 1,000+ AirBNB rentals opened by Hawaii DHS, which they are allowed to stay at for up to 21 days.
 They have service and power, but that only makes it so much easier.

-As of right now, it is an estimated $5.52 billion rebuild.
+As of right now, it is an estimated $5.52 billion reconstruction.
 “It’s kind of an alone feeling that only my family would understand because people wouldn’t understand the impact and how many people are struggling with nothing,” says Oscar, “It’s beyond heartbreaking to feel as if you’re stranded, miles away from your homeland, with no way to help.”

 “Lahaina is one of the strongest communities I have ever lived in,” says Oscar Williams.
 When asked her advice to anyone currently in Maui, Bella replied, “know that there is support, empathy, and an end.”